elainebroche-dev/pf5-iomha-prints/README.md

 - CSS to centre the back-to-top button was based on information found here : [CSS Center](https://stackoverflow.com/questions/2005954/center-a-positionfixed-element)
 - Code to extract the first word from a string was based on information found here : [Python split](https://www.kite.com/python/answers/how-to-get-the-first-word-in-a-string-in-python)
 - Code to take the first 2 chars of the print dimensions in django template was based on information found here : [Django Template Slice](https://stackoverflow.com/questions/17596141/django-slice-string-in-template)
+- Code to create foreign key to model in another app was based on information found here : [Reference Model in another app](https://www.py4u.net/discuss/160247)

 ### Content